wombleton/gitlaw-nz/acts/R/Rates Rebate Act 1973.md

     *   (b) refuses or fails to comply with any requirement under [section 11][12], or refuses or fails to answer any question put to him pursuant to that section, or knowingly gives any false or misleading answer to any such question.

-    (2) Every person who commits an offence against this Act is liable on summary conviction before a District Court Judge to imprisonment for a term not exceeding 12 months or to a fine not exceeding $500, or to both.
+    (2) Every person who commits an offence against this Act is liable on conviction before a District Court Judge to imprisonment for a term not exceeding 12 months or to a fine not exceeding $500, or to both.

-    (3) Notwithstanding anything in [section 14][55] of the Summary Proceedings Act 1957, any information for an offence against this Act may be laid at any time within 12 months after the facts alleged in the information have been brought to the knowledge of any officer of the Department of Internal Affairs concerned in the administration of this Act.
+    (3) Despite anything to the contrary in [section 25][57] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 12 months after the date on which the facts alleged in the charging document are brought to the knowledge of any officer of the Department of Internal Affairs concerned in the administration of this Act.

     Section 14(1): amended, on 1 April 1977, by section 4(1)(a) of the Rates Rebate Amendment Act 1976 (1976 No 32).